mitchpruitt/middleman-standard-template/readme.md

 In Terminal (or whatever command line thingy you use), navigate to the directory above where you want to start a new Middleman project and type the following: `middleman init name-of-project --template=standard`

 Now, get to work! :coffee: :computer: :shipit:

-### TO-DO
-Fix file path for data folder: It currently generates inside of the 'source' folder, instead of beside it.